MicrosoftDocs/Hololens/hololens/contributing.md

 Use the following workflow to *create new articles* in the documentation repo via GitHub in a web browser:

-1. Create a fork off the default branch, _master_, of MicrosoftDocs/mixed-reality by using the **Fork** button in the top right.
+1. Create a fork off the default branch, _master_, of MicrosoftDocs/hololens by using the **Fork** button in the top right.

    ![Fork the default branch, currently named "master".](images/forkbranch.png)

    > [!NOTE]
    > This article contains references to _master_, a term that Microsoft no longer uses.
 When the term is removed from the software, we'll remove it from this article.

-2. In the "mixed-reality-docs" folder, select **Create new file** in the top right.
+2. In the "hololens" folder, select **Create new file** in the top right.

 3. Create a page name for the article (use hyphens instead of spaces and don't use punctuation or apostrophes) and append ".md"

    ![Name your new page.](images/newpagetitle.png)

    >[!IMPORTANT]
-   >Make sure you create the new article from within the "mixed-reality-docs" folder.
-You can confirm this by checking for "/mixed-reality-docs/" in the new file name line.
+   >Make sure you create the new article from within the "hololens" folder.
+You can confirm this by checking for "/hololens/" in the new file name line.

 4. At the top of your new page, add the following metadata block: